Spaces-of-Translation/Spaces-of-Translation.github.io/translations.md

 ---
-layout: data_table
+layout: datatable
-title: translations
+title: Translations
-permalink: /translations/
+datasource: small.tsv
 ---

-This is a table of translations.
+This is the content.